Protesters gather at HMP Bronzefield to call for end to pregnant women in prison

 On the mothers who did give birth in prison, she said: “My heart breaks for them.
 It is just so easy to see how it happened and that is why it needs to stop because it will happen again.”

-Ms Harley said: “I carry a guilty with me and I think I will carry it with me for the rest of my life.
+Ms Harley said: “I carry a guilt with me and I think I will carry it with me for the rest of my life.

 “A trauma will live with me for ever for having gone through that and having my child in these circumstances.”